Welcome to Caceres

 It is also a region of a longtime rooted religious tradition, which means that you will find lots of religious buildings from different periods scattered across it.

-Book your ideal rural house in Caceres
+Book online your ideal rural house in Caceres

-Where to sleep in Caceres
+Where to stay in Caceres?

 This region, and Extremadura in general, are not particularly tourist-driven, but are actually one of the cheapest destinations in Spain, which make it an ideal option if you're looking, for instance, for a weekend getaway.